ThomasKeil/InfoMate/README.md

 In the provided examples [example.php](web/example.php) does the rendering and [waveshare2.9.html.php](web/waveshare2.9.html.php) is doing the converting and transmitting.

-The data is obtained by creating a snapshot of the website with the help of [wkhtmltopdf](https://wkhtmltopdf.org/) and then converting it to XBM with `convert` by the [ImageMagick](https://imagemagick.org/script/convert.php) project.
+The data is obtained by creating a snapshot of the website with the help of [wkhtmltoimage](https://wkhtmltopdf.org/) and then converting it to XBM with `convert` by the [ImageMagick](https://imagemagick.org/script/convert.php) project.

-If you want to use the provided scripts you need to install these binaries.
+If you want to use the provided scripts you need to install these binaries and provided the path in the script.

 ## Disclaimer